DINKY 106 THE PRISONER’S MINI MOKE (1967-1970):

 The Prisoner Mini Moke was available whilst the TV series aired.
 It was a slightly strange choice of model as the hero of the piece played by Patrick MacGoohan drove a wonderful Lotus 7 car in the opening sequence and also in 3 episodes.
 The Mini Mokes in the TV series are used as Taxis to ferry around the ‘prisoners’ in the village where Patrick MacGoohan’s character is incarcerated.

-Some cars has brown detailing on the sides which were badly painted, so the versions without are better lookers.
+Some cars have brown detailing on the sides which were usually poorly painted on, so the versions without are better lookers.

 There were silver or black windscreen versions and the model could come with cast or spun wheels.